Last Updated on July 25, 2022 by Manager Access

 The solution?
 Get a generator cover.
 These covers will allow you to safely store your generator in your garage if you live in a cold climate.

-In temperate regions, you can even store your generator on the porch is you use this portable generator enclosure.
+In temperate regions, you can even store your generator on the porch is you use a portable generator enclosure.

 3 Solutions For All-Weather Outside Storage

 Now that you know what options and storage solutions are available to you, I’ll give you a few specific products to look at.

 These three enclosures can be used to store your generator outside in all kinds of weather.